 Our in-depth knowledge of materials science, corrosion, and metallurgical engineering, combined with the breadth of our collective experience across many industries and disciplines gives our Materials and Corrosion Engineering Practice a unique ability to efficiently provide our clients with solutions to their complex materials-based problems.
 We use our knowledge and experience to understand how and why materials, products, and processes may not perform their intended function, as well as to prevent future problems.
 In the past year, our Materials and Corrosion Engineering Practice helped clients solve critical materials-related issues in the consumer electronics, medical device, battery systems, chemical processing, transportation, energy, utilities, and aerospace fields, among others.
-The Materials and Corrosion Engineering Practice continues to expand its presence in Asia with hires in our Shanghai and Hong Kong offices and expects accelerated growth there in the coming years.
+The Materials and Corrosion Engineering Practice continues to expand its presence in Asia with hires in our Shanghai and Hong Kong offices.